ElectronicsGuy99/FlashBar/README.md

 # FlashBar

 A lightweight, real-time announcement banner system powered by Firebase.
 Drop the banner into any webpage via an iframe, and control what it shows from a password-protected dashboard — no redeploys needed.
+To see a demo of the FlashBar_Dashboard, click [here]([url](https://electronicsguy99.github.io/FlashBar/FlashBar_Dashboard.html)).

 ---